Ever heard of the phrase “make your money work for you”? That, in a nutshell, is what compounding does. It’s your money making more money over time.

 Put simply, your investment grew through compound interest.
 By leaving your investment untouched, your portfolio gains were reinvested.
 Interest grew on both your principal and reinvested gains.

-But if you were to take out the gains on your investment each year without reinvesting it, you’ll only earn $7,000 every year for a total of $140,000 over 20 years.
-Compare this to the $286,968 more you could have earned if you had let compounding do its magic instead.
+But if you take out the interest on your investment each year without reinvesting it, you’ll only earn $7,000 every year for a total of $140,000.
+Compare this to the $286,968 you could have earned if you had let compounding do its magic instead.

 How to make compounding work for you

 To reap the benefits of compounding, remember that time is your best friend.
-The earlier you start investing, the more your money has the potential to grow.
+The earlier you start investing, the more your money will grow.

 Let your earnings be reinvested

-Investing is truly one of the ways anyone can use to build wealth.
+Compounding is truly one of the ways anyone can use to build wealth.
 Getting the most of it is simple: invest early, be patient, and reinvest.
 The best part?
-Getting started is just as easy with roboadvisors like Syfe making investing in Singapore possible in just 3 minutes.
+Getting started is just as easy with digital invest platforms like Syfe making investing in Hong Kong possible in just 10 minutes.